google/apps_script_tools/README.md

 The `main` program makes the development process easier by automatically using those two tools whenever the input JS file is changed.

+See also [clasp](https://github.com/google/clasp) for a similar tool that isn't specialized for Dart, but supports more operations.

 ## Usage

 The most common use case is to watch the output file of a dart2js